Welcome

 SQE1 Syllabus

-For SQE1, you are required to understand the legal and practical protections for mortgagors and third parties with interests in land subject to a mortgage.
-In your revision, focus on:
+For SQE1, you are required to understand the legal and practical protections for mortgagors and third parties with interests in land subject to a mortgage, with a focus on the following syllabus points:

 • the equity of redemption and the mortgagor’s right to redeem